scaleoutsystems/examples/README.md

 ```

 4. Setup dependencies for the specific example
-FEDn is framework agnostic but the examples each require whatever framework you see fit to use!
-And hence some dependencies are required.
+Each client/example require an execution context, and thus dependencies are required.
 Install them by the following command:
 ```bash
 $ pip install -r requirements.txt
 ```

+5. Check the README of the example you are working on for instructions on/if to prepare local data sources.

-5. Get the client config for your federation!
+6. Get the client config for your federation!
-The config file client.yaml is obtained by downloading it from the _Network_  page of the Reducer.
+The config file client.yaml is obtained by downloading from the _Network_  page of the Reducer.
 Download the file and place it in the example folder of choice (replacing the existing client.yaml)

-6. Start the client!
+7. Start the client.
 ```bash
 $ fedn run client -in client.yaml
 ```
-7. Observe that the federation  have a new client associated using the _Network_  page in FEDn.
+Check that the federation has a new client associated at the _Network_  page in FEDn.

-8. You are now ready to start training for the federation (_Control_  page of the Reducer.)
+You are now ready to start training the federated model (_Control_  page of the Reducer.)
-(minimum requirement 1 client for examples).
+(Repeat above steps as needed to deploy additional clients, minimum requirement 1 client for examples).